Coffee Overnight Oats

 Here it is: the breakfast that will save you every time you forget to set the auto timer on the coffee maker.
 Coffee Overnight Oats are made with rolled oats, dairy free milk, protein, and tasty add-ins just like every delicious overnight oats recipe.
 Except for this time, I added a boost of caffeine!

 I love the flexibility of overnight oats.
-You can mix in practically anything you love, like pumpkin and even strawberries and bananas.
+You can mix in practically anything you love, as seen in my pumpkin overnight oats and strawberry banana overnight oats.
 Healthy or not, they’re always the perfect breakfast or filling snack.

 Overnight oats with coffee not only negates the need to stop for the $6 coffee on your way to work, but it cuts out two time-sucking tasks in the morning: cooking breakfast and making coffee.
 Keep a few jars in your fridge at all times so no matter if you’re late or on time, breakfast is always ready.